 In the first year, students will have the opportunity to look at how language varies in different contexts and how different ideas are represented through language.
 Students will study texts from different contexts and strengthen their methods of analysis so that they can analyse and interpret them in the end of year exam.
 They will also have to compare two texts in the exam, demonstrating a strong understanding of the methods for analysing language and a strong consideration of the contextual factors.

 The second exam in the first year involves a much more discursive essay on language diversity, with a choice of two questions.
 Students will study how language represents men and women, and also develop a strong understanding of how language shapes attitudes and represents certain groups and individuals.
 There will also be a directed writing task on attitudes to language in this exam.

 In the second year of study, students will look at the way children develop and acquire their language.
 They will be assessed again in the form of an exam at the end of this year that directs them to analyse two texts and compare them.
 In addition, they will have to write a discursive essay on children’s language development.
 There will be data provided here that will encourage students to use their extensive understanding of the topic to respond to the issues raised by the data set provided.

-The second exam in year 2 asks students to write an essay either on language diversity or language change.
+The second exam in the second year asks students to write an essay either on language diversity or language change.
 They will also write a discursive response to texts that use language to present ideas, attitudes and opinions.